Nakajima Ki-43 Hayabusa

 Like the Zero, the radial-engined Ki-43 was light and easy to fly and became legendary for its combat performance in East Asia in the early years of the war.
 It could outmaneuver any opponent, but did not initially have armor or self-sealing fuel tanks, and its armament was poor until its final version, which was produced as late as 1945.
-Allied pilots often reported that the nimble Ki-43s were difficult targets but burned easily or broke apart with few hits.
+Allied pilots often reported that the nimble Ki-43s were difficult targets but burned easily or broke apart with a few hits.

-Total production amounted to 5,919 aircraft.
+Total production amounted to 5,919 aircraft, making it the second-most produced Japanese fighter aircraft during the war after the Mitsubishi A6M Zero.
 Many of these were used during the last months of the war for kamikaze missions against the American fleet.

 Design and development

-The Ki-43 was designed by Hideo Itokawa, who would later become famous as a pioneer of Japanese rocketry.
-The Ki-43 prototype was produced in response to a December 1937 specification for a successor to the popular fixed-gear Nakajima Ki-27 Nate.
+The Ki-43 was designed by Hideo Itokawa, who later became famous as a pioneer of Japanese rocketry.
+The Ki-43 prototype was produced for a December 1937 specification for an interceptor–escort fighter successor to the popular fixed-gear Nakajima Ki-27 'Nate'.
 The specification called for a top speed of 500 km/h, a climb rate of 5,000 m in five minutes and a range of 800 km.
-Maneuverability was to be at least as good as that of Ki-27.
+Maneuverability was to be at least as good as that of the Ki-27.

 When first flown in early January 1939, the Ki-43 prototype was a disappointment.
-Japanese test pilots complained that it was less maneuverable than the Ki-27 Nate and not much faster.
-In order to solve these problems, Nakajima produced a series of progressively modified prototypes through 1939 and 1940.
+Japanese test pilots complained that it was less maneuverable than the Ki-27 and not much faster.
+To solve these problems, Nakajima produced a series of progressively modified prototypes through 1939 and 1940.
 These changes involved a major weight saving program, a slimmer fuselage with the tail surfaces moved further aft and a new canopy.
 Crucially, the 11th prototype introduced the unique differential "butterfly" maneuvering Fowler flaps, which dramatically improved performance in tight turns.
-The 13th prototype combined all these changes, and tests of this aircraft resulted in an instruction for Nakajima to place the Ki-43 into production, the Ki-27 jigs being transferred to the Mansyu factory at Harbin in Japanese occupied Manchukuo.
+The 13th prototype combined all these changes and tests of this aircraft resulted in an instruction for Nakajima to place the Ki-43 into production, the Ki-27 jigs being transferred to the Mansyu factory at Harbin in Japanese occupied Manchukuo.